MaximeMRF/v7-docs/content/start/pick_your_path.md

 - Your controllers return data to Inertia components instead of rendering templates or returning JSON.
 - Navigation feels like a single-page application with smooth transitions, but your routing logic stays on the server where it's easier to protect and maintain.

-Inertia simplifies form submissions and data fetching while keeping your application a monolithic deployment.
+Inertia also simplifies form submissions and data fetching while keeping your application a monolithic deployment.
 You get a modern, reactive user experience without building and maintaining a separate API layer.

 Choose this approach when you want to use React or Vue but prefer server-side routing, you want to avoid the complexity of separate frontend and backend deployments, or you want a tightly integrated full-stack development experience.
 Visit [inertiajs.com](https://inertiajs.com) to learn more about how Inertia bridges the gap between server-side and client-side frameworks.